image-rs/image-rs.github.io/_summaries/image-png.md

 name: "png"
 ---

-Decoder and Encoder for the wide spread `png` format.
+Decoder and encoder for the widespread `png` format.